 Note: This page is about me – for information about the blog – click on “Building bridges…”

-Blogging, being a mature student, working, and a life too?
+Blogging, academia, running a small business, and a life too?

 A few years ago, Google Translate, as well as competition from cheaper translators in Eastern Europe, India and China, made me wake up to the fact that further specialization and more qualifications might be a good idea.

-One day last October, somebody who knows that I love to share resources mentioned to me: ‘Why don’t you write a blog?’
+One day in October 2011, somebody who knows that I love to share resources mentioned to me: ‘Why don’t you start a blog?’
 I looked into it, and within a week I was up and running – thanks to the great WordPress templates and easy-to-use tools and help sections.

 So that picture you can see is me.
 Wearing loads of hats, and loving it!